jordanc1989/MMM/README.md

 # MMM Dashboard

 A web dashboard built in [Dash](https://dash.plotly.com/) for **Bayesian Media Mix Modeling (MMM)**.
-It fits a Bayesian MMM on one sample territory, then explores channel effects, budget trade-offs and optimisation in a clean UI with interactive elements.
+It fits a Bayesian MMM on one sample territory (from the Google Meridian simulated dataset), then explores channel effects, budget trade-offs and optimisation in a clean UI with interactive elements.

 ## Screenshots